AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 Select the egress-vpc
 ```

-After a few seconds, click on the refresh button located at the bottom left side.
+After a few seconds, click on the refresh button located at the bottom right side.
 You will notice that under the Point of Egress column, the value has changed from `"Native Cloud Egress"` to `"Local Egress"`.

 ```{figure} images/lab-resegress17777.png
 ---